storybookjs/react-native/addons/knobs/README.md

 > Note: the default value must not change - e.g., do not do `date('Label', new Date())` or `date('Label')`

 The `date` knob returns the selected date as stringified Unix timestamp (e.g. `"1510913096516"`).
-If your componentneeds the date in a different form you can wrap the `date` function:
+If your component needs the date in a different form you can wrap the `date` function:

 ```
 function myDateKnob(name, defaultValue) {